 Chris-Ann has been a member of Surfrider since 2015 and feels privileged to be able to call Vancouver Island her home.
 She is passionate about engaging and motivating people to protect the ocean and the rights of all the people that depend on it.
 Before working with Surfrider she was a campaigner, coordinator, and organizer for Greenpeace Canada and plans on bringing some of that experience to this chapter.
-When she isn’t working with Surfrider, she is also busy marrying people on the side (she’s a marriage commissioner).
-She is a forever student, currently working on completing her MA in Leadership and Organizational Change Management in social structures from Royal Roads.
-In what free time she has left, you will likely find her bodyboarding, hiking, planning her next trip overseas, playing music, or reading a good book at her favourite coffee shop.
+When she isn’t working with Surfrider she is also busy marrying people on the side as marriage commissioner.
+She is also a forever student currently working on completing her MA in interdisciplinary studies, with a concentration on organizational leadership from Royal Roads.
+In what free time she has left you will likely find her bodyboarding, hiking, planning her next trip overseas, playing music, or reading a good book at her favourite coffee shop.
 If you want to become a Surfrider sponsor, partner, or member to help support our efforts email her!

 Chair – RACHAEL MONTGOMERY

 Rachael has helped with organizational development for our Chapter for over 2 years and has recently stepped up to fill the role of chapter chair.
 She holds a Bachelor of Science in Nursing and has an extensive background in management and strategic leadership.
 Along with the team, she has presented at the Pacific Northwest conferences and has lead numerous chapter workshops and trainings for our volunteers.
 Rachael is passionate about the ocean, environmental conservation, and activism.
 Not only does she live by her values, she inspires others to do the same.
 Rachael enjoys surfing and is keen to go out in any conditions.
 She is excited to help support and train our growing volunteer base.

 Vice Chair – SALLY McINTYRE